Hey, what would your reaction be if your dog or cat suddenly started talking to you?

 a member of my own species…… D’oh!

-Woo, old boy, you really gotta work on the basics till mating season.
+Woo, old boy, you really gotta work on the basics before mating season.

 I ask myself “have anybody mixed drugs in my food?”